burcakotlu/GLANET/docs/source/tutorial.rst

 GLANET provides Annotation by enabling user to annotate given genomic intervals w.r.t.
 ENCODE regulatory elements, predefined gene sets such as KEGG Pathways, user defined gene sets and user defined library.

-Other facilities of GLANET includes Enrichment Analysis and Regulatory Sequence Analysis.
+Other features of GLANET includes Enrichment Analysis and Regulatory Sequence Analysis.

 1)	**Input File Name**: (Mandatory)

 	You have to provide input file which contains user given genomic intervals.
-	Assume that Data.zip is extracted under a directory called GLANET Folder.
+	Assume that Data.zip is extracted under a directory called **GLANET Folder**.
-	Then sample input data can be reached from ~path/to/GLANET Folder/Data/demo_input_data/.
+	Then sample input data can be reached from

+			   | ~path/to/GLANET Folder/Data/demo_input_data/

 2)	**Input Format**: (Mandatory)